cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 }
 ```

-At this point we need to register the event to open the ad first:
+At this point, register the event to open the ad first:

 ```ObjC
 JsbBridge* m = [JsbBridge sharedInstance];
 [m setCallback:cb];
 ```

-And perform the open action on the button click event in the `JavaScript` layer script:
+Perform the open action on the button click event in the `JavaScript` layer script:

 ```ts
 public static onclick(){